blankoworld/makefly/doc/DEV.README.md

     * CSS\_NAME: Name that will appear on the weblog with `${CSS_NAME}`
     * CSS\_FILE: the filename of choosen CSS for a defined theme
     * JSKOMMENT\_CAPTCHA\_THEME: the name of the theme that reCaptcha have.
 More info on [https://developers.google.com/recaptcha/docs/customization](https://developers.google.com/recaptcha/docs/customization "More info about reCaptcha themes").
+    * JSKOMMENT_CSS: name of CSS file to used for JSKOMMENT application.
+Should be in theme directory.
+If not defined, a default one would be used.

 ### Mandatory files